Spokane Home Values: Trends Over The Years & What It Means

 FAQs About the Spokane Home Values Trend

-• What is the current Spokane home values trend in 2025?
+What is the current Spokane home values trend in 2026?
 The market is showing signs of stabilization, with moderate YoY growth.
-Median prices are up to $429,000, and the average price per square foot is $212 — both slight increases from 2024.
+Median prices are up to $418,000, and the average price per square foot is $208 — both slight decreases from last year, yet not consistent depreciation.

 About Me